benwhalley/just-enough-r/docs/understanding-interactions.md

 <img src="understanding-interactions_files/figure-html/unnamed-chunk-10-1.png" width="672" />

-This plot doesn't include all of the information about the distribution of effects that the density or boxplots do (for example, we can't see any asymmetry in the distributions any more), but we still get some information about the variability of the effect of the experimental conditions on pain by plotting the SE of the mean over the top of each point^[We could equally well plot the CI for the mean, or the quartiles)]
+This plot doesn't include all of the information about the distribution of effects that the density or boxplots do (for example, we can't see any asymmetry in the distributions any more), but we still get some information about the variability of the effect of the experimental conditions on pain by plotting the SE of the mean over the top of each point^[We could equally well plot the 95% confidence interval for the mean, or the interquartile range)]

 At this point, especially if your current data include only categorical predictors, you might want to move on to the section on [making predictions from models](predictions-and-margins.html) and visualising these.

-## Continuous predictors
+## Continuous predictors {-}

 XXX TODO

 User  `modelr::gather_predictions` to plot

-## What next?

-You might like to move on to [making predictions from models](predictions-and-margins.html), and plotting these.